Few tourists — but no gladiators — at Rome’s Colosseum

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 Pierluigi, a Roman preparing to enter with his wife, said this was his maiden visit.
 “We took advantage of the fact that foreign tourists aren’t here yet,” he said.
-“I’m excited at the idea of seeing it, being inside.
+“I’m excited at the idea of seeing it, being inside.”
+Another local, Luca, said he, his wife and daughter “wanted to see the old stones!”
+He was surprised by the lack of crowds but conceded: “There’s so much else to see in Rome.”